paulkienitz/Lugi/README.md

 I am hosting a playable version of this page **[here](http://paulkienitz.net/Lugi/play.html)**.
 _Be aware that refreshing that page restarts the game._
-It requires a modern browser to run — in particular, the JavaScript engine must support the `async` key word, which wasn’t standardized until 2017, in order to read the user’s commands.
+It requires a modern browser to run — in particular, the JavaScript engine must support the `async` keyword, which wasn’t standardized until 2017, in order to read the user’s commands.

 The source code is designed to be easily ported to any platform old or new, though if you’re interested in a retro platform it probably will not fit in something like a Commodore 64 or a CP/M system — an 8088 PC is about as primitive as you’d want to go.
 It’s written in C, though the eighties original was in Pascal.